 When Should You Send a Thank You Email?

 It’s generally best to follow up after the interview within 24 hours.
 You don’t need to send something immediately; wait a few hours or until the next morning if your interview was later in the day.
-You want to give the interviewer some breathing room but check in with them not too long after the interview.
+You want to give the interviewer some breathing room — but don’t wait too long after the interview.

 Should You Email Multiple People?